 Examples of this would be when people comment on existing pieces of journalism.
-This can include news stories, blogs, photos or videos from someone’s phone, or informations shared by community groups as mentioned previously.
+This can include news stories, blogs, photos or videos from someone’s phone, or information shared by community groups as mentioned previously.

 Independent news websites

 Sites such as Which? in the UK and Consumer Reports in the US are good examples of this.
 The site remains as neutral as possible when reporting.
 They also usually have a strong theme of helping and educating their audience.
-This can be in a variety of ways but usually comes in the form of product testing, reviews, research of services and more.
+This can be done in a variety of ways but usually comes in the form of product testing, reviews, research of services and more.
 These kinds of sites can and do sometimes upset companies when their products aren’t reviewed favorably.
 Consumer Reports has even been sued several times but won every case brought against them.